inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :end-at: app[1].source.productionInterval
    :language: ini

+.. note:: Both UDP apps send packets with the same length so that transmission time for both priorities are the same; this way the the delay for the different configurations can be compared.

-In the **Default** configuration, no preemption or priority queue is used; the configuration just limits the :ned:`EthernetMac`'s queue length to not include queueing time in the measured end-to-end delay **TODO** false:
+In the **Default** configuration, no preemption or priority queue is used; the configuration just limits the :ned:`EthernetMac`'s queue length to 4.
+The queues need to be short to decrease the queueing time's effect on the measured delay.
+However, if they are too short, they might be empty too often, which renders the priority queue useless (it cannot prioritize if it contains just one packet, for example).
+The queue length of 4 is an arbitrary choice.
+The queue type is set to :ned:`DropTailQueue` so that it can drop packets if the queue is full:

+.. not include queueing time in the measured end-to-end delay **TODO** false:

 .. .. literalinclude:: ../omnetpp.ini
    :start-at: Config Default